 Infected plants in the field may be stunted, and as they begin to heavily bear fruit, their lower leaves turn yellow and wilt.
 Wilting first occurs during the warmest part of the day, and plants appear to recover at night.
-Infected plants may either totally wilt and die, or persist in a weakened state, producing reduced numbers of inferior fruit (Figure 2).
+Infected plants may either totally wilt and die or persist in a weakened state, producing reduced numbers of inferior fruit (Figure 2).

-The tap root of infected plants often rots entirely, and chocolate brown cankers appear at the soil line (Figure 3).
+The taproot of infected plants often rots entirely, and chocolate brown cankers appear at the soil line (Figure 3).
 When diseased plants are sectioned lengthwise, extensive brown discoloration and rot are evident in the cortex of the crown and roots (Figure 4).
-In comparison with the related fungus F. oxysporum f. sp. lycopersici (FOL), which causes Fusarium wilt, FORL produces less extensive discoloration in the plants water-conducting tissue; the brown streaks observed, extend less then 20 to 30 cm.
+In comparison with the related fungus F. oxysporum f. sp. lycopersici (FOL), which causes Fusarium wilt, FORL produces less extensive discoloration in the plants’ water-conducting tissue; the brown streaks observed, extend less than 20 to 30 cm.
 (8 to 12 in.) above the soil line.
 Round, brown lesions are evident at the origins of rotted lateral roots.
 An abnormal proliferation of adventitious roots may occur above the infected region.
 The fungus produces masses of white mycelium and yellow to orange spores in necrotic stem lesions on dead and dying plants.

 Ecology and Epidemiology